jb5k/way_of_stock/README.md

 # Way of Stock Software

-The purpose of this repository is to document the standard tools and processes that are used in Stocksoftware's projects.
+The purpose of this repository is to document the standard tools and processes that are used in Stock Software's projects.
 It is neither complete nor set in stone and it is expected to evolve and be refined over time.

 ## Basic Host Setup